shubhomoydas/ad_examples/README.md

   - The [LODA based AAD](python/aad/loda_aad.py) (**works with streaming data, but does not support incremental update to model after building the model with the first window of data**)
   - The [Isolation Forest based AAD](python/aad/random_split_trees.py) (**streaming support with model update**)
     - For streaming update, we support two modes:
       - **Mode 0**: Replace the oldest 20% trees (configurable) with new trees trained on the latest window of data.
 The previously learned weights of the nodes of the retained (80%) trees are retained, and the weights of nodes of new trees are set to a default value (see code) before normalizing the entire weight vector to unit length.
-For this mode, set `CHECK_KL_IND=0` in aad.sh.
+For this mode, set `CHECK_KL_IND=0` in `aad.sh`.
       - **Mode 1** (Default): Replace trees based on KL-divergence.
 Further details are [below](#data-drift-detection).
 For this mode, set `CHECK_KL_IND=1` in `aad.sh`.
   - [HS Trees based AAD](python/aad/random_split_trees.py) (**streaming support with model update**)
     - For streaming update, the option `--tree_update_type=0` replaces the previous node-level sample counts with counts from the new window of data.
 This is as per the original published algorithm.
 The option `--tree_update_type=1` updates the node-level counts as a linear combination of previous and current counts -- this is an experimental feature.